AndiKleini/KnowYourCustomer/README.md

 Let the tests run and show that the recently added one is red while the others are green.

+### *Step 2:* Add business logic

-4.)
-Implement the logic of the feature.
+1. Implement the logic of the feature.
 For finding the code for the business logic (imagine you are a newbee in this repo and you see it for the first time) look at the defintion for the **then**-step.
 This shows that the method **GenerateProfile** in the class [LoyaltyProfile](KycCoreApp/LoyaltyProfile.cs) is invoked.
 Below you can see one solution for adding the feature.
 ```csharp
 public async Task GenerateProfile(int customerId)
     {